Change the Default Storage Location for the Documents, Pictures, Videos, Music, Desktop and Downloads Folders

 Most people like to use these default folders, but you might have a reason to save your files on a different hard drive.
 Maybe you don’t want your important files on the same drive that Windows is installed on or maybe you are using a smaller SSD (Solid State) drive and don’t have room for all of your personal files on your system (C:) drive.
 In this article, we will be showing you how to change the default storage location for the documents, pictures, videos, music, desktop and downloads folders.

-If you look in Windows Explorer\File Explorer under the C:\Users\username folder where username is the name you log into Windows with, you will see that all of these common folders are located there.
-Your folders might look different if you are using Windows 10 rather than Windows 11.
+Open up Windows File Explorer and navigate directly to the C:\Users\username folder path on your primary drive.
+The username variable represents the exact account name you use to log into Windows.
+You will immediately see that all of your common default folders are physically located right there.
+Your folder icons might look slightly different visually if you are running an older build of Windows 10 rather than a modern Windows 11 installation.

 Windows Default Folders